 Employees are personally responsible for their words and images online.
-An employee's free time is generally not subject to any restriction by the company, however employees should use discretion and follow all applicable company policies when posting companyrelated content on social media platforms.
+An employee's free time is generally not subject to any restriction by the company, however employees should use discretion and follow all applicable company policies when posting company-related content on social media platforms.

-- Ensure that your communications do not violate the law (for example, libel, defamation, harassment or copyright laws) or company policies (for example, policies regarding disclosure of confidential or proprietary information or speaking on behalf of Fluor). - Q: I have some photographs from a major project and want to use them in a proposal we are making for another client.
-Can I do so? - A: You may need permission from the client to use project site photographs.
+Ensure that your communications do not violate the law (for example, libel, defamation, harassment or copyright laws) or company policies (for example, policies regarding disclosure of confidential or proprietary information or speaking on behalf of Fluor).

+A: You may need permission from the client to use project site photographs.
 In addition, you may need to obtain permission from the photographer and any other companies whose logos may be depicted in the photographs.
-Individuals also have the right to consent how their images are being used. - Q: I left my laptop on an airplane and my passwords were in my computer bag.
-What should I do? - A: You should immediately file a police report and ask for a copy.
+Individuals also have the right to consent how their images are being used.

+Q: I left my laptop on an airplane and my passwords were in my computer bag.
+What should I do?

+- A: You should immediately file a police report and ask for a copy.
 Then immediately contact Fluor Corporate Security with a copy of the police report and Fluor Information Security to report the theft.
 Familiarize yourself with Fluor's IT Security Policies.
 You should never keep your passwords with your laptop or other password-protected devices.
 In addition, you should not store any personal information (such as social security numbers or credit card information) on your computer unless it is encrypted. - Q: I regularly read the Yahoo! message board for our company.
 I noticed that one user recently posted a question asking for confirmation of a significant project our company has been rumored to win.
 Although the official announcement has not been made to the public, I know we are doing preliminary work for the client on this project.
 Is it okay for me to respond on the message board and answer the question that we have received the work? - A: No. It is against our Code and company policy to publicly post confidential or proprietary information on social media sites, including message boards or chat rooms.
 Doing so may subject the individuals involved and our company to reputational damage and civil or criminal fines.
 Since information about this project is nonpublic, you should not comment on it. - Q: I would like to download onto my laptop a free software application that I also have on my home computer.
 Is this OK? - A: No. You must check with your IT Department for approval on whether it is acceptable to download software onto your Fluor laptop.
 Any software, even if available for no charge, must be vetted by IT to ensure that it is safe to introduce to the Fluor environment.